mitooos/Leal_technical_test/README.md

 ## Usage:
 ### in each microservice:
 - Rename .env.example to .env
-- Replace variables with your variables
+- Replace variables with your local variables
 - execute npm install
 - execute npm start to run
 #### Endpoints: